Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Background

 As discussed in the introduction, two recent numerical works studying DQS of the Ising model by some of the authors~\cite{HeylM2019QLTE, SiebererLM2019DQC} identified a performance threshold in Trotter step size (a threshold $\tau$) separating a region of controllable errors from a quantum chaotic regime.
 A work investigating where the Floquet-Magnus expansion diverges saw a similar threshold in Floquet heating~\cite{TakashiI2018hit}.
-Moreover, by interpreting the Trotterised evolution as a periodically time-dependent quantum system, Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} considered the errors in dynamical quantities, such as expectation values, rather than errors in the full time evolution operator ($\norm{U_{M}(t) - U^{r}_{\tau}}$), and showed that the pre-threshold Trotter errors in the Ising DQS agree with the perturbative corrections predicted by the Floquet-Magnus expansion~\cite{HeylM2019QLTE}.
+Moreover, by interpreting the Trotterised evolution as a periodically time-dependent quantum system, Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} showed that pre-threshold Trotter errors for the Ising DQS in dynamical quantities such as expectation values, rather than errors in the full time evolution operator ($\norm{U_{M}(t) - U^{r}_{\tau}}$), agree with the perturbative corrections predicted by the Floquet-Magnus expansion~\cite{HeylM2019QLTE}.
 Some localised instability regions were observed more recently in~\cite{ChinniK2022ted} only for specific mean-field, kicked multispin models, but no such instabilities have emerged in either Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} or in the much wider range of models considered in this paper.
 The findings of Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} therefore open up interesting potential avenues for achieving better practical results with accessible performance, even for NISQ-era DQS.
 For example, perturbative treatments could enable extrapolation of ideal dynamics (i.e. $\tau \rightarrow 0$) from the simulations with finite Trotter step sizes $\tau$.
 This would effectively circumvent the impact of Trotter errors by allowing accurate simulation results to be calculated from simulations run over a range of comparatively large Trotter step sizes, and would simultaneously also help minimise the impact of errors extrinsic to the algorithm, such as decoherence and imperfect gates.
-Our results here dramatically extend the scope of these findings and help elevate the observations (that were mainly limited to Ising models) from Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} to the status of a universal DQS principle.
+In addition to our broader results about new Trotterisation performance behaviours, our work also extends the scope of these findings and helps elevate the observations (that were mainly limited to Ising models) from Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC} to the status of a universal DQS principle.